dimpu47/hugo-blog/content/blog/facade-and-flyweight.md

 Let's say we wrap an imaginary database in slice with our proxy pattern.
 Then we have to stick to following points:
 - all access to database user will done via Proxy Type.
 - A stack of `n` no. of users will be kept in Proxy.
-- If a user exitst in stack, don't query db and return store result
+- If a user exist in stack, don't query db and return stored result
 - If queried user doesn't exist, query the db, delete the oldest user if it exists and store the new one in stack